-The present consolidated financial statements have been prepared as at 31 December 2021 and approved for publication by the Management Board of the Bank on 2 March 2022.
+The present separate financial statements have been prepared as at 31 December 2021 and approved for publication by 2the Management Board of the Bank on 2 March 2022.

-The separate financial statements of BNP Paribas Bank Polska S.A. have been prepared as at 31 December 2021 and approved for publication by the Management Board of the Bank on 2 March 2022.
+Consolidated financial statements of BNP Paribas Bank Polska S.A.
+Capital Group have been prepared as at 31 December 2021 and approved for publication by the Management Board of the Bank on 2 March 2022.